Quantum Entanglement Unlocks Proton Secrets! Discover a New Era of Particle Physics. - YANoticias

 The insights from this groundbreaking research extend beyond theoretical boundaries, touching on various applications:

-– **Quantum Computing**: Enhanced understanding of entangled states could revolutionize computational power.
+– **Quantum Computing**: Enhanced understanding of entangled states could revolutionise computational power.

-– **Material Sciences**: New materials with customized features could emerge from applying these principles.
+– **Material Sciences**: New materials with customised features could emerge from applying these principles.

 – **Healthcare**: With improved particle interaction comprehension, diagnostic imaging could become more precise.